 In the video, we didn't make a choice.
 Sleep comfort is pretty personal, after all.
 All three of the items we reviewed are excellent.

 For me, Mike, after sleeping in all three, I have to say that my favorite was the Beddy's.
 It was, flat out, the most comfortable RV bedding I have used.

-For Jennifer, it's the RV SuperBag.
+For Jennifer, her favorite camper bedding is the RV SuperBag.
 She likes the summer side and winter side.
 And, even though it's sometimes frustrating to Velcro in those sheets after washing, she likes the fact that she can wash them alone.

 A close runner-up for both of us was the Aurora RV Linens.
 They are very high quality.
 They're just hard to make up in our RV.
 On a bed you can walk around, they'd be perfect